HuguesTHOMAS/KPConv/README.md

 We provide scripts for many experiments:

-* Training on a model classification task (ModelNet40)
+* Training on a model classification task (ModelNet40).
-* Training on a model segmentation task (ShapeNetPart)
+* Training on a model segmentation task (ShapeNetPart).
-* Training on point cloud datasets (S3DIS, Scannet, Semantic3D, NPM3D)
+* Training on point cloud datasets (S3DIS, Scannet, Semantic3D, NPM3D).
-* Test of any of the models
+* Test of any of the models.
+* Plot many values (time, loss, validation accuracies, etc.) for any training log.
-* Visualization of learned features
+* Visualization of learned features.
-* Visualization of learned kernel deformations
+* Visualization of learned kernel deformations.
-* Visualization of Effective Receptive Fields
+* Visualization of Effective Receptive Fields.

 You will find more details on how to run these experiments and how to train a KPConv network on your own data in the [doc](./doc) folder

 ## License
-Our code is released under Apache 2.0 License (see LICENSE file for details).
+Our code is released under MIT License (see LICENSE file for details).

 ## Updates
 * 17/03/2019: New version of KPConv.